 Why Are These Cameras Not Allowed?

 The debate over whether or not to allow cameras in nursing home rooms revolves around instances of abuse that can occur at the facility.
-At the Law Offices of J. Jeffery Herman, our Ventura nursing home abuse attorneys regularly help clients who discover that their family members have suffered from physical abuse, sexual abuse, emotional or psychological abuse, financial abuse, or neglect.
+At the Law Offices of J. Jeffrey Herman, our Ventura nursing home abuse attorneys regularly help clients who discover that their family members have suffered from physical abuse, sexual abuse, emotional or psychological abuse, financial abuse, or neglect.

 There has been significant discussion in California, and other states throughout the country, about whether or not cameras should be allowed in nursing homes.
 In general, the debate comes down to privacy.
 While a camera may very well help detect instances of abuse that could occur in nursing homes, these cameras will, by their very nature, be invasive.
 Nursing home residents may not want to be monitored while they are bathing, changing, or even going about their daily activities.
 Additionally, if the recording device has the ability to pick up sound, a resident’s conversations will no longer be private.
 For nursing home rooms that have more than one resident, a camera could violate the privacy of anybody present.